crimist/trakx/bench/README.md

 You run one script on the server and one on the client.
 They coordinate automatically so each goroutine count is started, benchmarked, stopped, and cleaned up.

-Requirements: Python 3 on both machines.
+Requirements: Python 3 and Go on both machines (the orchestrators build binaries every run).
 Run these commands from the repo root so relative paths resolve.

 ### 1) On the server (runs Trakx)